 The Village of Goshenville (founded 1704) listed in the National Register of Historic Places, played a role in the Revolutionary War.
 On the 16th and 17th of September 1777, the Supreme Commander of all British Forces in North America, General William Howe with Generals Lord Cornwallis and James Grant, having defeated the Continental Army at the Battle of Brandywine, did march with a force of 13,000 soldiers north up Goshen Road (Rte.
 352) to the Goshen Friends Meeting.
 General Cornwallis and his troops encamped in Goshenville, just north of the schoolhouse.
 While encamped a skirmish ensued between the British and Continentals at what is now the southern end of the Hersheys Mill development.
 This skirmish, which resulted in twelve Americans killed along with two Hessian soldiers and at least one British soldier, became one of the three skirmishes fought that day prior to the torrential rains that became known as the Battle of the Clouds.

-Over two hundred years later on January 27, 2000, the Founding Members came to an agreement with a local bank that made it possible to take upon the venture of starting a prestigious golf club on this historic land.
+Over two hundred years later, Applebrook Associates was founded in June of 1999.
+Beginning October 8, 1999, Applebrook Associates would begin doing business as Applebrook Golf Club.
 Applebrook Golf Club’s first board of governors included Henry S. Belber II, Anthony A. Nichols, Hal Davis, William R. Burns, O. John Fuchs, Gary Daniels and Glen Davis.
 A unique mixture of developers, builders, businessmen and a Heisman trophy winner, this Board is solely responsible for conceptualizing a unique golf atmosphere.